nmshd/documentation/_docs_explore/22-security.md

 - Do not delay any message
 - Use up-to-date timestamps
 - Generate unique ids for every new item
-- Do not use unique ids twice
 - Do not delete content if it isn't expired yet
-- Do check beforehand, if a file exists for any submitted message attachment
+- Check beforehand, if a file exists for any submitted message attachment

 # Web Stack

-We do run on a complete web stack, meaning that all Runtime coding so far is developed for a sandboxed web environment.
-While this sounds scary at first - there are still voices that believe browsers and website to be highly insecure - it introduces a very interesting security measure: It is sandboxed.
+We run on a complete web stack, meaning that all Runtime coding so far is developed for a sandboxed web environment.
+While this sounds scary at first - there are still people that believe browsers and website to be highly insecure - it introduces a very interesting security measure: It is sandboxed.

-Even if malware would be executed within the Enmeshed Runtime, it would need to break out of the sandbox to do evil stuff with the actual device.
+Even if malware would be executed within the Enmeshed Runtime, it would need to break out of the sandbox to perform malicious activities with the actual device.
 This applies primarily to the Enmeshed App.

 However a malware could still access the data within the Enmeshed Runtime, meaning Enmeshed keys and communication payloads which is highly sensitive data.